Signs of Hidden Roof Moisture (How to Detect Roof Moisture Before Major Damage)

 Exterior Signs of Hidden Roof Moisture

 Exterior roof symptoms often appear after moisture has already entered the roofing system.
 Observing these signs from outside the home helps identify potential entry points where water may be infiltrating.
+If the goal is to trace an active leak path rather than recognize symptoms, see how to find roof leaks before mold forms.

 Damaged or Missing Shingles